toralf/torutils/README.md

 export ADD_LOCAL_SERVICES6="[cafe::abba]:1234"
 ```

-A slightly different syntax is used to allow inbound traffic from a remote ip to e.g.: the local port 4711:
+A slightly different syntax is used to allow inbound traffic from a remote ip to e.g. the local port 4711:

 ```bash
 export ADD_LOCAL_SERVICES="4.3.2.1>4711"
 export ADD_LOCAL_SERVICES6="[cafe::abba]>4711"
 ```

-The separator `>` is used to highlight that the address is _src_, but the port is _dst_).
+The separator `>` is used to highlight that the address part is _src_, but the port is _dst_).

-The script sets few _sysctl_ values.
-If this is not wanted then comment out the code around _setSysctlValues()_.

-If Hetzners [system monitor](https://docs.hetzner.com/robot/dedicated-server/security/system-monitor/) isn't used,
-then comment out _addHetzner()_ too.
-To append rules onto an existing _iptables_ rule set (to overwrite it is the default) comment out the call _clearRules()_.

 ### Metrics